PA COVID-19 Update Tuesday PM

 Pennsylvania hospitals began receiving shipments of the Pfizer-BioNTech COVID-19 vaccine the week of Dec.
 14 and Moderna COVID-19 vaccine the week of Dec.
 21.

-311,477 doses of the vaccine have been administered.
-Please note that this does not include vaccine administration through the CVS as part of the Federal Pharmacy Partnership.
+477,929 doses of the vaccine have been administered.
+Please note that this does include vaccine administration through the CVS as part of the Federal Pharmacy Partnership.

 A spreadsheet of facilities that have received vaccine can be found here.